-Four major videogame franchise titles with music tie-ins sparked a record year for U.S. video and computer game software, representing more than 5 percent of the total 297.6 million units sold in 2008, according to the NPD Group, a firm that tracks sales at retail.
+NEW YORK Four major video game franchise titles with music tie-ins sparked a record year for U.S. video and computer game software, representing more than 5 percent of the total 297.6 million units sold in 2008, according to the NPD Group, a firm that tracks sales at retail.

 That number was up 11 percent from the prior year’s record, representing $11.7 billion at retail, a 23 percent increase.

-“Madden NFL will always be recognized as the game that made the music matter in videogames,” said EA worldwide executive of music and marketing Steve Schnur.
+“‘Madden NFL’ will always be recognized as the game that made the music matter in video games,” EA worldwide executive of music and marketing Steve Schnur told Billboard.

 “GHWT was the first top-selling franchise title to feature playable drums and a microphone when it shipped in October for PS3, Xbox 360 and Wii,” observed Activision head of publishing Dusty Welch.
 The product included an avatar of Jimi Hendrix is showcased in the game, plus his “The Wind Cries Mary” and a live version of “Purple Haze.”
 And Metallica’s much-anticipated studio album “Death Magnetic” was available as downloadable content for GHWT.

-The RB 2 soundtrack featured more than 80 songs on the game disc plus an additional 20 bonus tracks available for free download when it shipped in September, with an exclusive Xbox 360 launch window, followed by PS3, PS2 and Wii versions.
+The RB 2 soundtrack featured over 80 songs on the game disc plus an additional 20 bonus tracks available for free download when it shipped in September, with an exclusive Xbox 360 launch window, followed by PS3, PS2 and Wii versions.

 Overall, software sales were nearly 55 percent of the all-time high-industry total of $21.3 billion, a 19 percent gain, including hardware and accessories.